 The book never mentioned anything about the cursed statues.

 He contemplated what he wanted to do next.
 He was going to stay here and wait for his father.
-But now that he had broken into the foundation realm that no longer felt like a particularly smart idea.
+But now that he had broken into the foundation realm, that no longer felt like a brilliant idea.

 Neave ran at the wall and attempted to use a movement technique to go through it.